alphagov/frontend/docs/update-homepage-promotion-slots.md

 Before updating the promotion slots you must have:

 - the URL of the page that is being promoted
-- an image that is at least 610 x 407 pixels in size in a landscape aspect ratio
+- an image that is 160 x 160 pixels
 - a title for the promotion (ideally under 25 characters to fit on a single line for most users)
 - some contextual text for the promotion (ideally under 80 characters to spread across two lines for most users)

 The image should not contain text as [per GOV.UK guidelines](https://www.gov.uk/guidance/content-design/images).
 Using text within an image creates accessibility problems.
 For example, the [past homepage promotion slots from March 2020](https://github.com/alphagov/frontend/pull/2292) used text in the images and this approach would now be strongly discouraged.

+A custom graphic is strongly recommended for the featured image, given the new dimensions and size, it may be difficult to see the detail in a photograph.

+If a photograph is essential, then we should ensure that:

+- The photograph follows the prerequisites listed above
+- The focus point of the image is clear and fits within the new 1:1 image aspect ratio

 ## 2. Resize and compress the images